-In corporate environment, it is critical to react to fastchanging market needs in the sector of telecommunications and the services provided to subscribers.
+In today's corporate environment, it is critical to react to fast changing market needs in the sector of IT and the services provided to subscribers.
 With fierce rivalry and a large number of operators, frequently three or more per country, company leaders must be continually on the lookout for new opportunities and responding to changes begun by their competitors.
 This circumstance forces service providers to consider agile methods in order to handle these changes efficiently and avoid losing market share to competitors.

 The projects are integrated into business operations by organizations (Brosseau et al., 2019).
-There are two separate entities within the telecommunications business (Techie, 2017): (Investopedia, 2019).
-Telecommunication service vendors are businesses which supply services to service providers, which are then delivered to market customers or end-users.
-In essence, a telecommunication service provider is a licensed operator who is authorized to provide telecommunication services to people in a specific country.
-The telecommunications service vendor, on the other hand, is responsible for building the network infrastructure and supplying services to service providers, allowing them to lawfully offer services to the general public in the country.
+There are two separate entities within the IT business (Techie, 2017): (Investopedia, 2019).
+IT service vendors are businesses which supply services to service providers, which are then delivered to market customers or end-users.
+In essence, a IT service provider is a licensed operator who is authorized to provide IT services to people in a specific country.
+The IT service vendor, on the other hand, is responsible for building the network infrastructure and supplying services to service providers, allowing them to lawfully offer services to the general public in the country.